Save up to 37% with bundles

 One of the quirks of shopping online is figuring out how the product will make its way to your front door.
 With products as large as mattresses, there can be some extra steps to the process that are worth considering.

-Though most online mattress companies ship their mattresses compressed in a box, some offer premier delivery services.
+Though most online mattress companies ship a compressed and shrink-wrapped mattress in a box, some offer premier delivery services.
 The most common is White Glove delivery, in which the carriers bring the mattress into your home and set it up for you.
 This service often costs extra and will take longer than usual delivery.

 Whether or not shipping is free is also worth noting, especially when looking for a mattress under a particular price point.
 You’ll want to read the fine print on the free shipping claims, as certain companies may only offer free shipping to the contiguous United States.
 Expedited shipping is also sometimes available for an additional charge.